Extended symmetry of the Maxwell theory with a gauge coupling constant as a conserved charge: Introduction

 \section{Introduction}

 Since Bekenstein proposed that the entropy of a black hole is proportional to the area of its event horizon~\cite{Bekenstein:1973ur,Bekenstein:1974ax}, the thermodynamics of a wide class of black hole solutions has been extensively studied.
 The thermodynamic quantities—such as mass, electric charge, and angular momentum—are determined by physical charges identified with the integration constants appearing in the equations of motion rather than with the explicit parameters in the action.
 Nevertheless, numerous works have suggested that parameters appearing in the gravitational action may themselves be interpreted as thermodynamic variables.
 For instance, the cosmological constant in AdS spacetime can be identified with a thermodynamic pressure, with its conjugate quantity interpreted as a thermodynamic volume~\cite{Henneaux:1984ji,Henneaux:1989zc,Teitelboim:1985dp}.
 In this framework, the black hole mass is identified with the enthalpy rather than the internal energy, and the resulting phase structure and thermodynamic behavior have been extensively explored in Refs.~\cite{Kastor:2009wy,Cvetic:2010jb,Dolan:2010ha,Dolan:2011xt,Frassino:2015oca,Kubiznak:2016qmn,Bhattacharya:2017hfj,Ortin:2021ade,Mann:2025xrb}.
 Fortunately, it is also possible to promote the cosmological constant to an integration constant appearing in the equations of motion by introducing an auxiliary field~\cite{Aurilia:1980xj,Duff:1980qv,Hawking:1984hk,Bousso:2000xa,Chernyavsky:2017xwm,Hajian:2021hje}.
 More recently, it has been demonstrated that essentially any coupling constant in an action can be elevated to a conserved charge arising from a local gauge symmetry by introducing a scalar field together with a $(D-1)$-form gauge field~\cite{Meessen:2022hcg,Zatti:2023oiq,Ballesteros:2023muf,Hajian:2023bhq}.
+Along the lines of Refs.~\cite{Meessen:2022hcg,Zatti:2023oiq,Ballesteros:2023muf,Hajian:2023bhq}, the gauge coupling in the Einstein-Maxwell theory can be promoted to a dynamical field.
+If one takes the flat limit, the dynamical gauge coupling still remains, and the resulting theory would be described by Maxwell theory with the dynamical gauge coupling.